 Dr. Errol Rummel is Director of the Low Vision of New Jersey, serving the New Jersey and Philadelphia, PA area.
 Dr. Rummel’s expertise is in the care of patients with difficult/unusual vision problems.
 He is one of the few eye doctors who has been certified as a Fellow of the International Academy of Low Vision Specialists.
 His protocols for examining people with poor vision and devices he’s developed are used by low vision specialists throughout the USA and Canada.

 Dr. Rummel is an optometric physician with certification and expertise in a variety of special eye care fields of knowledge.
-He is the Director of the Rummel Eye Care/Low Vision Care Center in Jackson, New Jersey.
+He has had over 35 years of experience, specializing in low vision care, and the care of neuro-related visual field deficits.

 He is a Fellow of the American Academy of Optometry (FAAO).
 Academy membership is awarded to optometric physicians who are respected, ethical, and knowledgeable.